 Introduction

-The GB Pricing Proposal (PP) has been developed for the GB market in order to provide clear guidance to the GB Transmission System Operator (TSO) of when Marginal Pricing (pay-as cleared) should be used when a new Balancing product is introduced.
+The GB Pricing Methodology (PM) has been developed for the GB market in order to provide clear guidance to the GB Transmission System Operator (TSO) of which payment mechanism is utilised when a new Balancing product is introduced.

 Article 6(4) of Regulation (EU) 2019/943 states that “settlement of balancing energy for standard balancing products and specific balancing products shall be based on marginal pricing (pay-as-cleared) unless the regulatory authority approves an alternative pricing method on the basis of a joint proposal by all transmission system operators following an analysis demonstrating that that alternative pricing method is more efficient” (emphasis added).